 Subproperty of: E7 Activity.
 P14 carried out by (performed): E39 Actor

-Scope note: This property identifies the E39 Actor that acquires the legal ownership of an object as a result of an E8
+Scope note: This property identifies the E39 Actor that acquires the legal ownership of an object as a result of an E8 through legal fieldwork such as hunting, shooting or fishing.

 Acquisition.